-If the results return no open ford recalls I would still double check with the dealership when you have time.
-You can just approach a service writer with your vehicle registration which should have the same number on it and he will plug it in for you and run the official Ford oasis report on the automobile.
+If the results return no open recalls I would still double check with the dealership when you have time.
+You can approach a service writer with your vehicle registration which should have the same number on it and he will plug it in for you and run the official Ford oasis report on the automobile.
 If this report also says that there are no open recalls you can rest assure that nothing needs to be done to your vehicle.
 Sidebar: All three vehicles pictured on this page had open recalls on them.

 Why check for ford recalls